Curucail/trackswitch.js/docs/configuration.md

 ### `presetNames`

-Use `presetNames` to create ensembles and name to your track combinations.
+Use `presetNames` to create ensembles and name your track combinations.

 Example: